annaSeffernick/BEAMR/cran-comments.md

 * Modified the DESCRIPTION file to note a manuscript describing the method will be submitted soon.

-* Replaced \dontrun with \donttest for examples that take more than 5s to run.
+* Removed the examples in \dontrun that take more than 5s to run, and kept only the short examples.

 * Replaced "T" and "F" with "TRUE and "FALSE".

+* Removed unnecessary print() statements in compute_beam_stats.R and compute_set_pvalues.R

 ## R CMD check results